PrestonFurulie/PrestonFurulie/README.md

 </div>

-**Cybersecurity Engineer & Enterprise IT Specialist** with proven expertise in defense-grade security operations, threat detection, and infrastructure protection.
-At **25 years old**, I bring a unique combination of hands-on technical skills, government contracting experience, and enterprise security operations knowledge that positions me as a high-impact contributor to mission-critical security teams.
+**Cybersecurity Engineer & Enterprise IT Specialist** with proven expertise in US government (all levels), defense-grade security operations, threat detection, and infrastructure protection.
+I bring a combination of hands-on technical skills, government contracting experience, and enterprise security operations knowledge that positions me as a high-impact contributor to mission-critical security teams.

 **Core Value Proposition:**
 - ✅ **DoD Cyber Aware Certified** & **SAM-Registered Government Contractor** — Ready for defense and federal environments